Having a well-designed invoice pays off—literally.

 Simply using color stripes can show the breakdown of charges with the Turquoise Geometric Invoice Letterhead template.

 It’s easy to get wrapped up in blocks of colour, palettes, and graphics when designing an invoice, but an element that will pack the most punch in your design is arguably typography.

-So, remember: pay close attention to your type, if you treat it nicely, it’ll return the favour.
+So, remember: pay close attention to your type, if you treat it nicely, it’ll return the favor.

 This invoice design by La Tortilleria channels style and sophistication with a simple, monochromatic colour palette, delicate and light typefaces, and a slightly embellished but still simplistic and fine linework to organise the information.